About the MSF Association

 Since 2019 he has been volunteering as an informal English teacher in the national programme for resettling refugees, while in 2020 also teaching asylum seekers.

 He serves as a board member of the Norwich-based NGO ‘New Routes’, which assists refugees, asylum seekers and migrants.

 Vita Sanderson - re-elected 2022

-Vita is a structural engineer and consultant for the global engineering firm Arup where she advises on the design and implementation of large construction projects for development banks and NGOs and has worked in countries including India, Nepal, Bangladesh, Ukraine and Malawi.
+Vita is a structural engineer and consultant for the global engineering firm Arup where she advises on the design and implementation of large construction projects for development banks and NGOs and has worked in countries including India, Nepal, Bangladesh, Ukraine, Peru and Malawi.

-Vita worked as a Logistician and Technical Project Coordinator for MSF throughout 2017 and 2018, the majority of which was spent managing the Agok Hospital Project in South Sudan.
+Vita worked as a Logistician and Technical Project Coordinator for MSF throughout 2017 and 2018, where she worked in Mykolaiv, Ukraine, and managed the Agok Hospital Project in South Sudan.

 Sam is currently Head of Region for East and Southern Africa with the British Red Cross, overseeing humanitarian programmes and partnerships with National Societies across the region.
 He joined British Red Cross in early 2020 as Senior Humanitarian Policy Adviser before becoming Head of Region at the beginning of 2021.

 Sam has been working in the humanitarian sector for 10 years and has spent the last eight years in operational positions in emergency contexts for organisations including MSF, Action Against Hunger and Save the Children.